 Chlamydia trachomatis and Neisseria gonorrhoeae infections are two of the most common sexually transmitted infections worldwide.
-In the United States, over 1.6 million new cases of chlamydia and 470,000 gonorrhea were diagnosed in 2016, the highest number ever according to the latest report by the Centers for Disease Control and Prevention (CDC) (CDC, 2017).1
+In the United States, over 1.6 million new cases of chlamydia and 470,000 gonorrhea were diagnosed in 2016, the highest number ever according to the latest report by the Centers for Disease Control and Prevention (CDC) (CDC, 2017).

 Chlamydiae are non-motile, gram-negative, obligate intracellular bacteria.
 The Chlamydia trachomatis species is comprised of fifteen serovars (A, B, Ba, C, D, E, F, G, H, I, J, K, L1, L2 and L3) that can cause disease in humans.2 Serovars D through K are the major cause of genital chlamydial infections in men and women.2 C. trachomatis can cause non-gonococcal urethritis, epididymitis, proctitis, cervicitis, acute salpingitis, and Pelvic Inflammatory Disease (PID).
 3-6 Chlamydial infections are often asymptomatic in both males and females.
-Children born to infected mothers are at significantly higher risk for inclusion conjunctivitis and chlamydial pneumonia.^{7,8} Untreated infection can result in PID, which is a major cause of infertility, ectopic pregnancy, and chronic pelvic pain.5 Data from randomized controlled trials of chlamydia screening suggest that screening programs can lead to a reduction in the incidence of PID.9-12 As with other inflammatory STDs, chlamydial infection could facilitate the transmission of HIV infection.13 In addition, pregnant women infected with chlamydia can pass the infection to their infants during delivery, potentially resulting in ophthalmia neonatorum, which can lead to blindness and pneumonia.
-Because of the large burden of disease and risks associated with infection, CDC recommends annual chlamydia screening for all sexually active women younger than age 25 years and women \geq 25 years at increased risk for infection (e.g., women with new or multiple sex partners).14

-Neisseria gonorrhoeae is the causative agent of gonorrheal disease.
-N. gonorrhoeae are non-motile, gram-negative diplococci.
-The most common site of N. gonorrhoeae infection is the urogenital tract.
-NG infections tend to cause a stronger inflammatory response than C. trachomatis but are typically asymptomatic in women until complications such as PID develop.15 PID can lead to tubal infertility, ectopic pregnancy, and chronic pelvic pain.
-In men, the majority of urethral infections cause urethritis with painful urination or dysuria with penile discharge (usually symptomatic) and, less commonly, epididymitis or disseminated gonococcal infection.15 In addition, epidemiologic and biologic studies provide strong evidence that gonococcal infections facilitate the transmission of HIV infection.13 The CT/NG Assay utilizes real-time PCR to detect a region of the multi-copy opacity gene on the Neisseria gonorrhoeae chromosome.
+Children born to infected mothers are at significantly higher risk for inclusion conjunctivitis and chlamydial pneumonia.3-8 Untreated infection can result in PID, which is a major cause of infertility, ectopic pregnancy, and chronic pelvic pain.
+5 Data from randomized controlled trials of chlamydia screening suggest that screening programs can lead to a reduction in the incidence of PID.
+1-12 As with other inflammatory STDs, chlamydial infection could facilitate the transmission of HIV infection.1 In addition, pregnant women infected with chlamydia can pass the infection to their infants during delivery, potentially resulting in ophthalmia neonatorum, which can lead to blindness and pneumonia.
+Because of the large burden of disease and risks associated with infection, CDC recommends annual chlamydia screening for all sexually active women younger than age 25 years at increased risk for infection (e.g., women with new or multiple sex partners).
+1-4 trachomatis but are typically asymptomatic in women until complications such as PID develop.
+PID can lead to tubal infertility, ectopic pregnancy, and chronic pelvic pain.
+In men, the majority of urethral infections cause urethritis with painful urination or dysuria with penile discharge (usually symptomatic) and, less commonly, epididymitis or disseminated gonococcal infection.
+In addition, epidemiologic and biologic studies provide strong evidence that gonococcal infections facilitate the transmission of HIV infection.
+The CT/NG Assay utilizes realtime PCR to detect a region of the multi-copy opacity gene on the Neisseria gonorrhoeae chromosome.